State of Wisconsin

 The trust was established for a disabled individual who was under age 65 at the time the trust was created, or the trust was established prior to September 1, 2008 for a disabled individuals age 65 or over.

 Pooled Trusts Subject to Divestment

-Third party funded pooled trusts for individuals applying for disability status are not subject to divestment if:
+Pooled trusts for individuals applying for disabilty status are not subject to divestment if:

-“Initiating the disability determination process” means that the individual must have asked either the county agency, the SSA, or DDB for a disability determination.
+“Initiating the disability determination process” means that the individual must have asked either the county agency, the Social Security Administration, or DDB A state program providing payments and reimbursement of medical expenses for people injured on the job. for a disability determination.

 Note: Unlike Special Needs and Pooled Trusts, trusts for disabled individuals are not required to have any type of Medicaid "payback provision" which becomes effective upon the death of the beneficiary.

 This page last updated in Release Number: 08-03